Andrew Wiggins: First All-Star selection and NBA championship (2021–2022)

-Contract extension and coming up short (2022–2025)
+Contract extension (2022–2025)

 On October 15, 2022, Wiggins signed a four-year contract extension worth $109 million with the Warriors.
 On November 20, Wiggins scored 22 points on 6-of-11 shooting from three-point range.
 Wiggins, Stephen Curry and Klay Thompson combined for 23 made three-pointers, the most three-pointers made in a game by a trio in NBA history.
 On December 3, Wiggins scored a season-best 36 points and matched his career high with 8-of-10 shooting from three-point range in a 120–103 win over the Houston Rockets.
 In the 2023 NBA playoffs, the Warriors were eliminated in the Conference Semifinals by the Los Angeles Lakers.
 On March 24, 2024, Wiggins became the first NBA player born in Canada to reach 1,000 career threes made.

 Miami Heat (2025–present)

 On February 6, 2025, Wiggins was traded to the Miami Heat in a five-team trade, which included Jimmy Butler going to the Warriors.
 On March 23, Wiggins had the second-highest scoring game of his career with 42 points in a 122–105 win over the Charlotte Hornets.

-On November 10, 2025, Wiggins scored 23 points, grabbed 4 rebounds, and delivered 4 assists in the Miami Heat's overtime win against the Cleveland Cavaliers, including the game-winning alley-oop dunk at the buzzer to secure a 140–138 victory.
+On November 10, 2025, Wiggins scored 23 points, grabbed 4 rebounds, and delivered 4 assists in the Heat's overtime win against the Cleveland Cavaliers, including the game-winning alley-oop dunk at the buzzer to secure a 140–138 victory.

+On June 29, 2026, Wiggins opted into the final year of his contract and signed a two-year, $34 million extension with the Heat, essentially making it a three-year, $64 million contract.